Welcome to Cullompton Town Council

 In the light of the government’s directive to limit social contact and travel the Council will be taking the following measures:

-The Council office is open to visitors by appointment only in order to deal with matters that cannot be dealt with by email or over the telephone.
-In the first instance please either telephone 01884 38249 between 9am and 3pm or email so that we can help you and decide whether or not a face to face meeting is required.
-Visitors will need to confirm that they do not have any Covid -19 symptoms, had not had any contact with somebody else with Covid-19 symptoms and conform to 2m social distancing within the premises; please click here
+is open to visitors by appointment only in order to deal with matters that cannot be dealt with by email or over the telephone.
+Please either telephone 01884 38249 between 9am and 3pm or email so that we can help you and decide whether or not a face to face meeting is required.
+Visitors will need to confirm that they do not have any Covid -19 symptoms, have not had any contact with somebody else with Covid-19 symptoms and conform to 2m social distancing within the premises; please click here

 to access our contacts page.